jxson/front-matter/README.md

 # front-matter

-Extract [YAML][yaml] front matter from strings.
-If your familiar with jeykl then you know what's up.
+Extract arbitrary [YAML][yaml] front matter from strings.
+This is a concept that was originally introduced in the jeykll blogging system and is pretty useful where you want to be able to easily add meta data to content.

-This is part of a long running project I have been working on where I am spinning out all it's internals to separate, more useful modules.
-If your in need of a static site generator check out [haiku][haiku].
+This is part of a long running project I have been working on where I am splitting out internals of [haiku][haiku] into to separate, more useful and shareable modules.
+If your in need of a static site generator [check it out][haiku].

 ## Example